 Hunting with a bow is prohibited in the UK (currently by the Wildlife and Countryside Act 1981) however this doesn’t stop archers simulating the fun of shooting at things in extremely rough terrain.
 These are Field Courses (and are a graveyard of lost arrows).

 Field courses are often set up in woods ideally in sloped, wooded and rough terrain.
 A path will be created that leads around the ‘range’ ensuring that it never exposes archers ahead or behind to stray arrows.
 You and up to 3 others follow the path.
 As you come upon targets you shoot at them from a designated colour of peg.
 One for novices (closest), one for traditional (middle) and one for sighted bows (furthest).
 You only go ONE WAY along the path.
-Returning to a target you’ve shot will put you in danger as it will likely be in use by the next group following the path. (the endless cackling you hear are just magpies and they arent laughing at your efforts ….
+Returning to a target you’ve shot will put you in danger as it will likely be in use by the next group following the path. (the endless cackling you hear are just amused magpies not a wandering Predator ….
 I hope)